Air Quality Standards and Area Designations

 - Prior Federal Designation Activities (1997 ozone standard)

-high winds and dust, volcanic activities, stratoshperic ozone intrusion, structural
+wildfires, high winds and dust, volcanic activities, stratoshperic ozone intrusion, structural fires, and fireworks.

 Exceptional Events must meet the following five criteria before being approved by either the State or U.S. EPA: